Lyndel Rowe: Theatre

 Rowe joined the Union Repertory Company (now the Melbourne Theatre Company), in productions including Patrick White's The Season at Sarsaparilla, Waltz of the Toreadors, Arms and the Man, Ghost Train and toured Australia with J.C.
 Williamson's production of Goodnight Mrs. Puffin (by Arthur Lovegrove), alongside Irene Handl.

 Travelling to England, she studied at the Royal Court Theatre, with George Devine and Keith Johnstone.
 She performed in a production of Painting on Wood with the International Theatre Company of The Seventh Seal.
 From there she moved into repertory and into the company of a West End lunch-time theatre, TheatreScope, doing weekly seasons of one act works by playwrights such as Tennessee Williams, Ionesco and Anouilh.

 She later returned to the UK to perform in several productions with the Liverpool Playhouse in 1979 – as Anna in Old Times, Dianne in Absent Friends and Raymonde in A Flea in Her Ear.

 Invited back to the Melbourne Theatre Company at Russell Street Theatre, Rowe's roles included Nancy in The Knack, Raymonde in A Flea in her Ear, Irina in Three Sisters, Mary Warren in The Crucible, Margery Pinchwife in The Country Wife, Sheila in A Day in the Death of Joe Egg, Sandy in The Prime of Miss Jean Brodie, Clarice in The Servant of Two Masters, Marina in Pericles, Pip in Moby Dick, Grace in London Assurance, Charlotte in The Magistrate, Celemene in The Misanthrope and Gwendolyn in The Importance of Being Earnest.

-Her credits with the Sydney Theatre Company included the roles of Kate in The Taming of the Shrew, Rose Trelawney in Trelawney of the Wells, Sonya in Uncle Vanya, Marianne in Tartuffe and Charlotte in The Real Thing.
+Her credits with the Sydney Theatre Company included the roles of Kate in The Taming of the Shrew, Rose Trelawny in Trelawny of the "Wells", Sonya in Uncle Vanya, Marianne in Tartuffe and Charlotte in The Real Thing.

 With the South Australian Theatre Company she played Phoebe in As You Like It, Daphne in Old King Cole, Jill in David Williamson’s A Handful of Friends.
 At the Playbox, Sydney, she played Lucy in the musical You're a Good Man, Charlie Brown.
 With Nimrod Street Theatre (now Belvoir), she played Gwendolen Carr in Tom Stoppard’s Travesties, and also performed in an Australian tour of Doctor in Love.

 In 2004, Rowe appeared with Lewis Fiander in Afterplay under the direction of Malcolm Robertson, a UTRC veteran, at Fortyfivedownstairs, in Flinders Lane Melbourne.